In just the last couple of years the big, bad beef rib has been making itself known to the barbecue community.

 Given the fact that prime rib is a very expensive cut of meat, it is no surprise that the butcher will typically try to keep as much meat on the roast as possible.

-This means it’s common to find racks of beef back ribs with very little meat on the bones, but with all the meat between the bones.
+This means it’s common to find racks of beef back ribs with very little meat on the bones, but with all the meat being only that between the bones.

 How to Cook Them